Darwinism refuted by adverse selection experiments

 the "extreme phenotypic diversity of dogs, even during the early

-stages of domestication" (
+stages of domestication" (wayne1.htm), then conscious selective

 breeding probably was not involved in creating this diversity.
 Anyway,